RPIQuantumComputing/QuantumCircuits/README.md

   8) cd source
   9) python DesignerGUI.py

-For deverlopers, one can access the local Jupyter notebook (development enviornment) by doing localhoast:8906/tree with Token apparing after running command #6.
+For deverlopers, one can access the local Jupyter notebook (development enviornment) by doing localhoast:8906/tree with Token appearing after running command #6.

 # Install Instructions (for x86/x64 systems) [No Requirements]